Galaxy Spin Alignment with Tidal Fields in the SDSS-IV MaNGA Survey: Data and Methods

 where we simply adopt $p = 0.158$ to be consistent with \citet{2021MNRAS.504.4626K}.

 Finally, the unit spin vector can be transformed into equatorial Cartesian coordinates as

-with $\alpha$ and $\delta$ representing the right ascension and declination of each galaxy, respectively.
-Due to the sign ambiguity of the radial component $\hat{j}_r$, the 3D spin vector cannot be uniquely determined without additional assumptions, resulting in a two-fold degeneracy \citep{2011ApJ...732...99L, 2021NatAs...5..283M}.
+with $\alpha$ and $\delta$ representing the R.A. and decl. of each galaxy, respectively.
+Due to the sign ambiguity of the radial component $\hat{j}_r$, the 3D spin vector cannot be uniquely determined without additional assumptions, resulting in a twofold degeneracy \citep{2011ApJ...732...99L, 2021NatAs...5..283M}.
 While many previous studies arbitrarily selected one of the two vectors \citep[e.g.,][]{2021MNRAS.504.4626K, 2022MNRAS.516.3569B}, we account for both in our analysis, which differ only by the sign of $\hat{j}_r$.
 We note that our results are not sensitive to either the sign of $\hat{j}_r$ or the value of $p$.